Pricing and hedging of SOFR derivatives: Multiple Overnight Interest Rates

 \subsection{Price Alignment Interest and Collateral Rate}

 Another key concept when considering the riskiness of a contract is the collateral backing.
 Collateralization (also known as the \textit{margining}) refers to a party depositing capital (typically, Treasury notes or bonds) as backing to offset liabilities in case of default.
 The \textit{collateral rate} is the interest rate paid on collateral (\textit{variation margin}) account by the collateral receiver to the pledging party, that is, the collateral provider.
 Although cash is considered the safest form of collateral, many other assets may be deposited as collateral.
 Often, when an entity borrows funds to purchase an asset, the asset may be deposited as collateral.
-For example, an options trader may post the underlying shares purchased for delta hedging against the borrowed funds.
 In the case of centrally cleared trades, the collateral rate is called the {\it Price Alignment Interest} (PAI) and the SOFR was recently chosen to replace the EFFR as standard PAI.

-More generally, the collateral rate negotiated in Credit Support Annex (CSA) of an OTC trade does not have a specific market definition.
+In an OTC trade, the collateral rate negotiated in the Credit Support Annex (CSA) does not have a specific market definition.
 Rather, the remuneration rate on collateral is agreed upon by the two parties at the inception of the trade.
 Therefore, we find it convenient to introduce a generic instantaneous interest rate, henceforth denoted as $r^c$, to represent the interest on margin account and to consider alternative specifications for the generic process $r^c$.
-For instance, we may set $r^c=r^e,\,r^c=r^s$ or $r^c=r^u$, depending on the trade's CSA and prevailing market conventions.
+For instance, we may set $r^s,\,r^e$ or $r^u$ to play the role of $r^c$, depending on the trade's CSA and prevailing market conventions.
+Hence we adopt the following generic definition of collateral rate.

-\bd Let $r^c=x+\spc$ denote the instantaneous \textit{collateral rate}, that is, the remuneration rate on the margin account representing the pledged or received collateral.
-The respective continuously compounded account $B^c$ satisfies
+\begin{definition} {\rm Let $r^c=x+\spc$ denote the instantaneous \textit{collateral rate}, that is, the remuneration rate on the margin account representing the pledged or received collateral.
+The respective continuously compounded account $B^c$ satisfies $dB^c_t=r^c_tB^c_t\,dt$ with $B^c_0=1$. } \end{definition}